 Strawberry and Asparagus Salad

-Mix together in a bowl the strawberries, red onion, asparagus, slivered almonds.
-Blend or food process the wet ingredients.
-Add the wet ingredient the veggie and fruit mixture and mix together.
+Mix the prepared strawberries, red onion, asparagus, slivered almonds together in a bowl.
+Blend or whisk the wet ingredients together.
+Add the wet ingredient the veggie and fruit mixture and stir until the the fruits and veggies are fully covered.
 Add more lemon or other flavors you may like.
 You could also add some maple syrup if you like it sweet.
 Chill a few hours in the refrigerator and enjoy!!!

 The picture above didn’t come out to great but the meal tasted amazing!!!
 I think the leek did the trick, I had some leftover rice so put it to use in this recipe.

 - 1/2 chopped leek (mostly the white part)

 - 1 -2 cups of rice (brown or white)

 - 1-2 tbsp slivered almonds (pine nuts would also be good)

 Stir-fry the chopped leek in a little oil until translucent, if needed add some more oil and stir in your already cooked rice.
 Stir fry on medium heat a few more minutes.
 Add the remaining ingredients and season to your liking. (soy sauce, bragg’s liquid aminos, whatever you feel like).
 Warm just a bit longer.
 I also added some flax oil over the top just at the end.
 I served this dish with some veggie sausages.

 The beauty of fried rice is that you can do so much with it.
 You can also add tons of other veggies and beans.
 Yum!!!